A 5-Minute Guide To Vitamin D: Here's What It Is & Why It's So Important

 The safest and smartest way to optimize your vitamin D consumption is via high-quality supplementation.
 To monitor your baseline vitamin D status and track the success of your supplement, you can monitor your blood levels.
 To do that, have your doctor order a 25-hydroxyvitamin D test, which is also known as the 25(OH)D test.
 This is the biomarker for vitamin D status in your whole body.

 The optimal (not just "normal") amount you want to see, is 50 ng/ml plus.
 In some cases, even higher levels may be appropriate.
-The cutpoint to avoid (because it's the cutoff for vitamin D insufficiency) is 30 ng/ml.
+The cutpoint to avoid (because it's the cutoff for vitamin D insufficiency12) is 30 ng/ml.

 I recommend having your 25(OH)D levels tested twice a year—and perhaps even more often if your health care provider thinks it useful.
 The benefit of knowing your serum vitamin D status is to track progress and have peace of mind that your vitamin D ritual is achieving and maintaining sufficient levels throughout life.*